 Accordingly, we propose the following updates based on the tentative objectives:

-Identify methods for reducing number of UE Rx chains (e.g. 1 or 2) needed for single DL band of ≤ 100 MHz (frequency span) containing two non-contiguous CCs within a CA combination for the inter-operator co-located scenario, considering:
+Identify methods for reducing number of UE Rx chains (e.g. 1 or 2) needed for single DL band of ≤ 100 MHz (frequency span) containing two non-contiguous CCs within a CA combination for the co-located scenario, considering:

-Which RF requirements could be adjusted for the inter-operator co-located scenario, e.g. Existing UE RF requirements such as ACS
+Which RF requirements could be adjusted for the co-located non-contiguous CA scenario, e.g. Existing UE RF requirements such as ΔRIBNC, ACS and in-band blocking

+6 dB power imbalance between the two non-contiguous CCs

+Impacts on DL performance

+E.g. REFSENS degradation due to shared Rx chain

 The ability to semi-statically switch hardware resources (i.e., Rx chains) between bands

-6 dB power imbalance between the two non-contiguous CCs

-Impacts on DL performanceMeans for a UE to inform the network of new CA configuration it can support with adjusted RF requirements
+Means for a UE to inform the network of new CA configuration it can support with adjusted RF requirements

+Study the approach to indication CA configuration and corresponding baseband capability

+Band nx, ny, … are selected as example bands.

+NOTE: SI study is focused on single DL band and inter-band CA band combination is not considered in Rel-19 study item.

 Reference